ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 # Introduction

-A key component of DMARC [@!I-D.ietf-dmarc-dmarcbis] is the ability for domain holders to request that receivers provide various types of reports.
-These reports allow domain holders to have insight into which IP addresses are sending on their behalf, and some insight into whether or not the volume may be legitimate.
+A key component of DMARC [@!I-D.ietf-dmarc-dmarcbis] is the ability for Domain Owners to request that receivers provide various types of reports.
+These reports allow Domain Owners to have insight into which IP addresses are sending on their behalf, and some insight into whether or not the volume may be legitimate.
 These reports expose information relating to the DMARC policy, as well as the outcome of SPF [@!RFC7208] & DKIM [@!RFC6376] validation.